peytonlynnbarnes/sec_bot/README.md

 This project is a robot created using ROS2 by the IEEE SEC 2025 Hardware Competition Team designed to use a camera and motor controllers to track and follow purple dice on a field, as well as pick up 2 boxes to sort the dice into.

+# install

+Use docker, procedure can be found in /doc

 ## sec_bot package